playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 # Java `Http.Context` changes

 Multiple changes were made to `Http.Context`.
-The idea is to move more and more away from `Http.Context` which has needs a Thread Local and it is hard to test and to misuse.
+The idea is to move more and more away from `Http.Context` which uses a thread local.
+The methods on Result are easier to test and harder to misuse.

 ### `Http.Context` Request tags removed from `args`